adam-gaia/WDMyCloudHomeNASDebian/README.md

 * Plug in the usb flash drive
 * Hold down the reset button.
 A ballpoint pen wasnt skinny enough to press the reset button.
 I found it easiest to remove the cover to gain access to the button
 * While keeping the reset button held down, plug the power supply back in
 * Keep the reset button held down until the light blinks steadily.

+### Find the ip of the WD
+`sudo nmap -sP 172.16.0.0/24`

 ### Run setup process
 See https://nerdprojekte.wordpress.com/2021/12/28/wd-mycloud-home-to-linux-server-17-install-openmediavault-6-and-debian-11-directly-new-method/